 Our directions and policies are determined by a 15-member Board of Directors comprised of farmers appointed by the provincial chicken marketing boards.
 Non-farmer directors — one from the restaurant industry, another from the further processing industry, and two representing the processing industry — are appointed by their respective national associations.
 This way, Chicken Farmers of Canada and its stakeholders work together on behalf of Canada’s chicken industry, from farmer to consumer.

 Each year, Chicken Farmers of Canada’s Board of Directors and Executive Management Team take the opportunity to celebrate the successes of the previous year and set priorities for the next.
 These strategies must correspond with the priorities stated in Chicken Farmers of Canada’s five-year strategic plan.
-The implementation of the 2014-2018 strategic plan is guided by the following principles:
+The implementation of the 2023-2025 strategic plan is guided by the following strategic ambitions:

 Each year, Chicken Farmers of Canada issues an annual report on the previous fiscal year with an update on strategic priorities, a market report, a trade update, financial statements, and other topics of interest.